m4sc0/new/README.md

 * `timestamp`, `date`, `year`, `month`, `day`, `weekday`, `time`
 * `user`, `hostname`, `os`, `uuid`

-Any missing placeholder will prompt for input during creation.
+Missing placeholders will trigger interactive prompts.

+## 🔐 Remote Upload Security

+All remote uploads are protected by a token:

+* On `new push`, you'll be prompted for an upload token
+* Token is passed as a `Bearer` header for secure authentication
+* Server-side logic determines access

 ## 🧪 Planned Features

-* `new pull` for downloading templates from remote registries
-* `new list remote` to browse available online templates
 * JSON Schema validation for `template.json`
-* `.newignore` support for excluding files from build
+* `.newignore` for excluding files during build
-* Centralized template discovery via web registry
+* Shared template registry with ratings/search
+* Auto-tagging of templates via metadata

+## 📡 Related Projects

+`new-remote` - A FastAPI-absed server to host and distribute versioned templates used by `new` via `new pull`, `new push` and `new list remote`.

 ## ❤️ Contributing

-PRs, ideas, and new templates are very welcome.
-This project is minimal by design but structured for power users.
+Ideas, issues, and PRs are welcome.
+This tool is built for power users but designed to stay minimal.

 ## 📄 License

 MIT